SMT-Friendly Formalization of the Solidity Memory Model: Formalization

 \subsection{Local Storage Pointers}

 An interesting aspect of the storage data location is that, although the stored data has value semantics, it is still possible to define pointers to an entity in storage within a local context, e.g., with function parameters or local variables.
-These pointers are called local storage pointers.
+These pointers are called \emph{local storage pointers}.

 \begin{example} In the \codeintext{append()} function of Figure~\ref{fig:ex_storage} the variable \codeintext{r} is defined to be a convenience pointer into the storage map \codeintext{records[at]}.
 Similarly, the \codeintext{isset()} function takes a storage pointer to a \codeintext{Record} entity in storage as an argument. \end{example} Since our formalization uses SMT datatypes to encode the contract data in storage, it is not possible to encode these pointers directly.
 A partial solution would be to substitute each occurrence of the local pointer with the expression that is assigned to it when it was defined.
-However, this approach is too simplistic and has several limitations.
-Local storage pointers can be reassigned, or assigned conditionally.
-Moreover, at a given occurrence, it might not be known at compile time which definition should be used.
-Local storage pointers can also be passed in as function arguments: within the function they can point to different storage entities for different calls.
+However, this approach is too simplistic and has limitations.
+Local storage pointers can be reassigned, or assigned conditionally, or it might not be known at compile time which definition should be used.
+Furthermore, local storage pointers can also be passed in as function arguments: they can point to different storage entities for different calls.

 We propose an approach to encode local storage pointers while overcoming these limitations.
-Our encoding relies on the fact that storage data of a contract can be viewed as a finite depth tree of values.
-As such, each element of the stored data can be uniquely identified by a finite path leading to it. \footnote{Solidity does support limited form of recursive data-types.
+Our encoding relies on the fact that storage data of a contract can be viewed as a finite-depth tree of values.
+As such, each element of the stored data can be uniquely identified by a finite path leading to it. \footnote{Solidity does support a limited form of recursive data-types.
 Such types could make the storage a tree of potentially arbitrary depth.
-We chose not to support such types as recursion is non-existing in Solidity types used in practice.
-In addition, we expect that such types will be disallowed in the future versions of Solidity.}
+We chose not to support such types as recursion is non-existing in Solidity types used in practice.}